- Power Drill for Mixing

 - Floor Patch Material

-One FX PoxyTM Flooring Epoxy Kit contains enough epoxy to cover 80 to 200 square feet of sub-flooring, depending on how porous the substrate is, whether you're going over tile or smooth concrete, and how thick you need your floor, although we recommend going a full 1/8" thick.
+One FX PoxyTM Floor Cast Epoxy Kit contains enough epoxy to cover 60 to 150 square feet of sub-flooring, depending on how porous the substrate is, whether you're going over tile or smooth concrete, and how thick you need your floor, although we recommend going a full 1/8" thick.

 STEP 1: FLOOR PREPARATION

 - Clean floor of all loose old coatings, oils, and dirt.

 - Patch cracks, expansion joints, and low spots with Floor Patch.

 - After patches have cured, sand or grind patch spots to feather out high spots and make surface smooth and even.